WITH ALLEGORIES AND POLARITIES:

-Luckily, Cushing wised up to the diabolical plot and foiled her murderers with the help of the good Doctor Alan McMichael-his surname linking him to the McMichael Gallery and, hence, to Canadian visual art for art’s sake, and played by Hunnam-before the sinister Sharpe siblings were both stabbed to death, in the end, implying the hope of Del Toro that Polley and her indie docufeature film art would triumph over Burton and his film art, an implication affirmed by the appearance of Wasikowska and the film’s allusions to ALICE IN WONDERLAND, and by allusions to such twilit, allegorical and CGI enhanced Burton animaction artbusters as SWEENEY TODD (2007), DARK SHADOWS (2012), and EDWARD SCISSORHANDS (1990).
+Luckily, Cushing wised up to the diabolical plot and foiled her murderers with the help of the good and implicitly Christopher Nolan linked Doctor Alan McMichael-his surname linking him to the McMichael Gallery and, hence, to Canadian visual art for art’s sake, and played by Hunnam-before the sinister Sharpe siblings were both stabbed to death, in the end, implying the hope of Del Toro that Polley and her indie docufeature film art would triumph over Burton and his film art, an implication affirmed by the appearance of Wasikowska and the film’s allusions to ALICE IN WONDERLAND, BEETLEJUICE and CINDERELLA, by allusions to such twilit, allegorical and CGI enhanced Burton animaction artbusters as SWEENEY TODD (2007), DARK SHADOWS (2012), and the twilit and allegorical Burton animaction film EDWARD SCISSORHANDS (1990), and by the presence of Chastain, who played the implicitly Polley linked CIA Agent Maya in the twilit, allegorical and CGI enhanced Bigelow indie docufeature artbuster ZERO DARKY THIRTY .
 A grimly fitting implicit fear of Disney film art, given that Del Toro was implicitly roasted and toasted again in the form of Drax the Destroyer-played again by Bautista-in the twilit, allegorical and CGI enhanced Gunn super satirical animaction film GUARDIANS OF THE GALAXY VOL. 2 (2017), released on April 10, 2017.
+Making it fitting that Del Toro embraced his Del Oro side again, donned the co-writer/director/co-producer hats, teamed up again with Jones and exchanged the predominantly red palette of CRIMSON PEAK for a predominantly green palette in the twilit, allegorical, and CGI enhanced docufeature film THE SHAPE OF WATER (2017), released on August 3, 2017.